Azure AI and Token theft: The exciting topics of the ninth edition of #mscloud4itpro

 focus topic: Token security with Microsoft Entra & Intune

 In the second part of the evening, Oliver Müller from TurnKey Services AG focussed on the important topic of token security.
-After his short “travelogue” (introduction to the topic with the help of a story) from St. Petersburg, where Dimitri tried to gain access to other user accounts, he focused on the increasing threat of token theft, especially after numerous incidents of credential theft.
+He began with a short “travelogue,” an introduction to the topic with the help of a story from St. Petersburg.
+In this story, Dimitri tried to gain access to other user accounts.
+After the introduction, Oliver shifted his focus to the increasing threat of token theft.
+He emphasized this issue especially after numerous incidents of credential theft.

 What are tokens?